typedcsslab/typedcssx/readme.md

 Scoped.gloabl and Scoped.root is do not use it in a variable scope.
 Wherever they are, the compiler reads them and writes them to the StyleSheet.

+development there preview it, you need to load it in the 'use client' place and render it.

 ```ts
 Scoped.global({